Veyronity/BreakTheMod/README.md

 > 2. Make your changes in a feature branch.
 > 3. Submit a pull request.

-Review the [CONTRIBUTING.md](/CONTRIBUTING.md) for more details.
+Review [CONTRIBUTING.md](/CONTRIBUTING.md) for more details.

 ---

 ## **Credits**
 > - Developed by
-> - Thanks to Veyronity
+> - Special thanks to Veyronity

 ---